jackiehjm/stx-docs/doc/source/dist_cloud/kubernetes/customizing-the-update-configuration-for-distributed-cloud-update-orchestration.rst

 .. rubric:: |postreq|

-For information about creating and applying a patch strategy, see :ref:`Update Management for Distributed Cloud <update-management-for-distributed-cloud>`.
+For information about creating and applying a patch strategy, see :ref:`update-management-for-distributed-cloud`.

 **Related information**

 .. seealso::

-    :ref:`Creating an Update Strategy for Distributed Cloud Update Orchestration <creating-an-update-strategy-for-distributed-cloud-update-orchestration>`

-    :ref:`Applying the Update Strategy for Distributed Cloud
-    <applying-the-update-strategy-for-distributed-cloud>`
+    :ref:`creating-an-update-strategy-for-distributed-cloud-update-orchestration`

+    :ref:`applying-the-update-strategy-for-distributed-cloud`